Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Staff should bring immediately to the attention of the Safeguarding Team any behaviours by adults or children themselves that may be risky or harmful.

-Government guidance called; Teaching online safety in school (DfE, 2019c) added which outlines how schools can ensure pupils understand how to stay safe online.
-A protocol for video conferencing was produced at the start of lockdown to be included within the Acceptable User Policy.
+Government guidance called; Teaching online safety in school (DfE, 2019c) which outlines how schools can ensure pupils understand how to stay safe online.
+A protocol for video conferencing was produced at the start of lockdown to be included within the Acceptable User Policy by the College.

 The College will seek to ensure it has at least two emergency contacts for each family and consider what urgent action it may need to take when a vulnerable child and family are not contactable and the child has not attended College.

-It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, Female Genital Mutilation and forced marriage.
+It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, female genital mutilation and forced marriages.

 Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who:

-Our College has a mandatory duty to report to the local authority if they believe a child is subject to a private fostering arrangement.
-(This does not include close family relatives e.g. grandparent, brother, sister, uncle, or auntie.)
+The College has a mandatory duty to report to the local authority if staff believe a child is subject to a private fostering arrangement.
+(This does not include close family relatives e.g., grandparent, brother, sister, uncle, or auntie.)
 A private fostering arrangement is made without the knowledge of the local authority for the care of a child under the age of 16 years (under 18 for children with disabilities) whereby the child is in the care of someone other than their parent or close relative.
-Further guidance is available in Keeping Children safe in Education (DfE 2020).
+Further guidance is available in Keeping Children safe in Education (DfE 2023).
 When a child is privately fostered a social worker must carry out an assessment to ensure the placement is appropriate and consider any support needed.

-Specific guidance is in force to support schools and colleges in recognising where students may be at risk from serious crime.
-The guidance sets out what we as a college staff look out for: “All staff are aware of indicators, which may signal that children are at risk from, or are involved with serious violent crime.
+Specific guidance is in force to support colleges in recognising where students may be at risk from serious crimes.
+The guidance sets out what we as college staff look out for: “All staff are aware of indicators, which may signal those children are at risk from, or are involved with serious violent crime.
 These may include increased absence from college, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that children have been approached by, or are involved with individuals associated with criminal networks or gangs” (DfE, 2019a) And what school and college staff need to know: “All staff are aware of the associated risks and understand the measures in place to measure these.
+Unexplained gifts or new possessions could also indicate that children have been approached by or are involved with individuals associated with criminal networks or gangs” (DfE, 2019) and what school and college staff need to know: “All staff are aware of the associated risks and understand the measures in place to manage these.
 Advice for schools and colleges is provided in the Home Office’s Preventing youth violence and gang involvement and its criminal exploitation of children and vulnerable adults: county lines guidance.”
 (DfE, 2019)

-The Designated safeguarding leads are aware that the department has published detailed advice to support schools and colleges.
-The advice is available here:
+The designated safeguarding leads are aware that the DFE published detailed advice on sexual violence and harassment to support schools and colleges has been incorporated in the KCSiE 2023.

-The guidance provides effective safeguarding practice and principles for schools and colleges to consider in their decision-making process.
+KCSiE 2023 provides effective safeguarding practices and principles for schools and colleges to consider in their decision-making process.

-Any decisions are for the college to make on a case-by-case basis, with the designated safeguarding leads taking a leading role and using our professional judgement, supported by other agencies, such as children’s social care and the police as required.
+Any decisions are for the College to make on a case-by-case basis, with the designated safeguarding leads taking a leading role and using their professional judgement, supported by other agencies, such as local authority children’s social care and the police as required.

 All staff are aware that mental health problems can, in some cases, be an indicator that a young person has suffered or is at risk of suffering abuse, neglect or exploitation.